The recruitment and vetting process

 We’re an equal opportunities employer and are committed to attracting, supporting and developing a workforce representative of the communities that we police and serve.
 We strive to ensure that all personnel practices, including recruitment, are applied consistently and fairly and as such we expect all staff involved in the recruitment process to share this commitment.

-Therefore, throughout the recruitment process, the members of staff and assessors involved are trained to the highest standard, ensuring that the principles of the Equality Act are adhered to.
+This means that throughout the recruitment process, the members of staff and assessors involved are trained to the highest standard, ensuring that the principles of the Equality Act are adhered to.
 This is supported through our Standards of Practice and Unconscious Bias training that is delivered to all of our assessors.

 At the end of each stage of the recruitment process, you’ll be notified whether or not you’ve been successful and eligible to proceed to the next stage.

 We want you to do well and be able to effectively prepare for each stage of the recruitment and selection process, so we’ve provided the dates that each activity will be held:

 |College of Policing online Assessment Centre – candidates have one week to complete the assessments||Friday, 19th March to Thursday, 25th March|